IAF fighter aircraft crashes in Punjab; pilot ejects safely

 An Indian Air Force MiG 29 crashes in Hoshiarpur area of the state of Punjab.
 Pilots ejected safely.
 It was on a training sortie.
 Rescue teams on the spot!
 Official statement to be out shortly.#IAF #MiG29crash #Hoshiarpur pic.twitter.com/RBvslNBmhG— Selenophile 🌚🌚 (@Clerk139) May 8, 2020

-Meanwhile, a Court of Inquiry has been ordered to investigate the cause of accident.
+Meanwhile, a Court of Inquiry has been ordered to investigate the cause of the accident.